Chitral Expedition: Relief

 When the British heard of Robertson's situation they began assembling troops around Peshawar, but they were not in a hurry since they assumed that Umra Khan would back down.
 When reports became more serious they ordered Colonel James Graves Kelly at Gilgit to act.
 He gathered what troops he could: 400 Sikh Pioneers - mostly road-builders, 40 Kasmiri sappers with 2 Mountain Guns, 900 Hunza Irregulars, all hearty mountain men, and a number of hired coolies to carry the baggage.
 Although his force was small he had the advantage that the Chitralis did not think that anyone would be fool enough to cross 150 miles of mountains in late winter.
 He left Gilgit on 23 March, probably up the valley of the Gilgit River, and by 30 March had crossed the snowline at 10,000 feet.
 Seeing what they were in for, the coolies deserted with their laden ponies but were soon rounded up and kept under guard.
-The main problem was the 12,000 foot Shandur Pass at the head of the Gilgit River which was crossed in the waist-deep snow dragging mountain guns on sledges (1 to 5 April).
+The main problem was the 12,000 feet high Shandur Pass at the head of the Gilgit River which was crossed in the waist-deep snow dragging mountain guns on sledges (1 to 5 April).
 Fighting began the next day when the Chitralis became aware of them.
 By 13 April they had driven the enemy from two main positions and by 18 April the enemy seemed to have disappeared.

 Meanwhile, the British had assembled 15,000 men at Peshawar under Major-General Sir Robert Low, with Brigadier General Bindon Blood serving as his Chief of the Staff.
 They set off about a week after Kelly left Gilgit.
 Accompanying Low was Francis Younghusband who was officially on leave and serving as a special correspondent for the London Times.

 On 3 April they stormed the Malakand Pass which was defended by 12,000 local warriors.
 There were significant engagements 2 and 10 days later.
 On 17 April Umra Khan's men prepared to defend his palace at Munda, but finding themselves greatly outnumbered, they slipped away.
 Inside the fortress the British found a letter from a Scottish firm offering Maxim guns at 3,700 rupees and revolvers at 34 rupees each.
 The firm was ordered to leave India.
 Low was still crossing the Lowari Pass on the day Kelly entered Chitral.
 Although Kelly got to Chitral first, it was the massive size of Low's force that forced the enemy to withdraw.
 The first person from Low's force to reach Chitral was Younghusband who, without permission, rode out ahead of the troops.
-(Max Hastings performed the same stunt in 1982.)
 That night Younghusband, Robertson, and Kelly shared the garrison's last bottle of brandy.